NinaPajonk/web-app-from-scratch-2021/README.md

 <!-- How about a section that describes how to install this project? 🤓 -->

 ## Features
-* Fetching data from API
+* Fetching data from API (Open Weather App)
-* Filtering data
+* Search option
-*
+* Top 5 kitesurf spots with up to date weather data

 ## API

 Open Weather App : https://openweathermap.org for current weather data.
 Access current weather data for any location on Earth including over 200,000 cities.
 Properties I used: Name, Weather description, Temperature, Wind Speed.
 I found a YouTube tutorial in which you build a weather app with JavaScript and the Open Weather API.
 I used this Youtube tutorial to request the data and render it on my page.
-I mentioned the [source](#https://www.youtube.com/watch?v=GXrDEA3SIOQ&t=2s) of the tutorial in my code.
+I mentioned the [Source](https://www.youtube.com/watch?v=GXrDEA3SIOQ&t=2s) of the tutorial in my code.